podrezo/journeyman/_posts/2019-12-29-All-About-Flights.md

 cover: "airport.jpg"
 ---

-There's many factors that contribute to the price of a flight, among these many are ones that you can't control (such as the price of fuel) but there are also many you can.
+There are many factors that contribute to the price of a flight, among these many are ones that you can't control (such as the price of fuel) but there are also many you can.
 So without further ado, let's talk about how to score the cheapest possible tickets without any voodoo.

-# When is the best time of year to go?
+# Avoid peak seasons

 Unsurprsingly, peak seasons tend to be more expensive than off seasons.
 If you want to see the cherry blossoms in Japan, or drink a few [maßkrug](https://en.wikipedia.org/wiki/Ma%C3%9F) of beer at Munich's Oktoberfest, you're going to find yourself paying more than you would if you had gone at a different time.
 If the factor driving up the price is something you're not that interested in or can do without, consider changing the time of year you're going on your trip.
 Yes, Italy is probably more enjoyable outdoors in the spring but if you mainly just want to eat pizza, drink wine, and visit museums then you can just as easily do that in the fall at a fraction of the price.
 My favorite tool to scope when the cheap flights are to a certain destination is [Google Flights](https://flights.google.com).
 When you go there, select your starting and ending point and then open the date picker - it will overlay prices for the dates to reflect the cheapest tickets that are on that date.
 You can also use the price graph or date grid if you prefer that.